WUVT-FM

-WUVT-FM (90.7 MHz) is a non-commercial FM radio station in Blacksburg, Virginia, serving Montgomery County, Virginia.
+WUVT-FM (90.7 FM) is a non-commercial radio station licensed to Blacksburg, Virginia, United States, serving Montgomery County, Virginia.
 It is licensed to Virginia Tech and is operated by The Educational Media Company at Virginia Tech.
 WUVT-FM is largely student-run and broadcasts a free form radio format.
 The radio studios and offices are located in Squires Student Center.

-WUVT-FM has an effective radiated power (ERP) of 6,500 watts.
 The transmitter is on Price Mountain, off Stroubles Creek Road in Blacksburg.
-It broadcasts from a tower shared with 105.3 WBRW.